drduh/macOS-Security-and-Privacy-Guide/README.md

 Choose the best mitigation for each threat.
 For example, avoid writing passwords on paper if a roommate might find them, or encrypt storage to protect its data if it is stolen.

-Balance security and usability: every mitigation should counter some capability of your adversaries, otherwise you might be making your life inconvenient without reason.
+Security should be balanced with usability: every mitigation should counter some adversarial capability to justify any inconvenience.
 If you can't think of any more capabilities your adversaries might have and you've implemented mitigations for them all, your work is done.

 The following is an example of assets to protect: